A Papermaking Experience at Nao Tesuki Washi Workshop (2 hrs)

 Traditional Japanese paper (washi) has been produced in the Nao region of Saga Prefecture for over 300 years.
-Under the guidance of sixth-generation owner Yujiro Taniguchi or seventh-generation owner Gen Taniguchi, experience a papermaking apprenticeship at the last remaining washi workshop in the area, Nao Tesuki Washi.
+Experience papermaking and learn the work of washi craftsmen at the last remaining washi workshop in the area, Nao Tesuki Washi.
 Stroll amidst the expansive kaji mulberry fields in the tranquil mountain village of Nao before heading to the papermaking workshop.
 Learn about the region’s history and the complete washi-making process from tree to paper.
-Afterwards, with the same tools and methods washi artisans use, make your very own washi paper infused with plants from the surrounding mountain village.
+Afterwards, with the same tools and methods washi artisans use, make your very own washi paper infused with plants from the surrounding mountain village

-- ● Experience a papermaking apprenticeship under the guidance of a Nao Tesuki Washi craftsperson
+- ● Experience a papermaking apprenticeship under the guidance of Nao Tesuki Washi craftsmen

 - ● Stroll the mountain village of Nao while learning about the history of the region and washi-making